 How Can I Control English Holly?

 Because of its invasive nature, Clackamas County property owners are encouraged to remove holly plants.
 Replace them with non-invasive alternatives whenever possible.
 The GardenSmart Oregon guide to non-invasive plants lists lists many ornamental and native alternatives.
 These plants provide similar function and appearance.

 Clackamas SWCD encourages growers who are actively cultivating holly to consider phasing out production.
 This will help to protect your agricultural operations from losses if holly becomes listed as a noxious weed in the future.

 Remove holly when the plants are small, when they can be easily hand pulled or dug up.
 Be sure to remove all parts of the root to limit re-growth.
 Check the area regularly to remove any new sprouts.

 Removal of larger plants may not be feasible and could cause extensive soil disturbance and erosion.
 In this case, a cut-stem approach that uses a combination of mechanical and chemical control is more effective and may be less damaging to a site.
-For additional information, contact the District’s WeedWise program at 503-210-6000.
+For additional information on this approach, contact the District’s WeedWise program at 503-210-6000.

-Clackamas County residents interested in removing holly from their property may also check out one of the District’s tools from our the equipment library free of charge.
+Clackamas County residents interested in removing holly from their property may also check out one of the District’s tools from the Weed Tool Library free of charge.

 Happy Holidays and happy weed pulling!